 - Ask competitor website owners to show their keyword reports.

 - Use an SEO spy tool to find keywords.

 The first method probably won’t work, right?
-Do you like to give permission someone to check your traffic, keyword reports?
+Do you like to permit someone to check your traffic and keyword reports?
 No. Right?

-So, without debate, the second option could be more legal and efficient.
+So, the second option could be more legal and efficient without debate.